Steps to an Ecology of Mind and the Pattern That Connects

 The psychiatric material also needs historical care.
 The double-bind essays belong to a specific mid-century context, and their claims about schizophrenia should not be treated as settled clinical science.
 The durable lesson is about communication traps, levels of message, and systems that prevent people from naming contradictions, not a simple causal story about mental illness.

 Finally, Bateson's style can encourage beautiful overreach.
 Once everything becomes pattern, the reader can start finding total patterns everywhere.
 That is a real risk for any site concerned with belief formation.
 Pattern recognition needs evidence, limits, and exit ramps.
+An ecology-of-mind reading is useful when it improves attention to context and feedback.
+It becomes dangerous when it turns every resemblance into proof.

 The practical lesson is to audit the loop.